 Required: A template file is required for both importing and exporting.
 You can use the Import-Export Wizard to create the template file by selecting the Template Only option.
-See "Using the Import-Export Wizard" on page 36.
+See "Using the Import-Export Wizard" on page 34.

-When exporting, you can choose to export data (the entire database or the results of a query) or type descriptions.
+When exporting, you can choose to export data (the entire database or the results of a query) or type descriptions (type descriptions are like the schema of a database).